basarat/mobx-typescript-react/05 formState/README.md

     this.currentItem.onChange('');
   }
 ```
 * Now in our appState we get to use this `FieldState` to consolidate the reuseable input state for the current item.
-Simply wrap up the refactoring courteously pointed out by TypeScript.
+* Next we simply carry out the the refactoring required as courteously pointed out by TypeScript.
+> This already results in a few less lines and less spread of isolatable logic into our application code.

 ***app.tsx***
 ```ts
 <FieldInput fieldState={appState.currentItem} />
 ```
-* Similarly in app.tsx we get to use our `FieldInput` and simply wire it up to the current item fieldState.
+* Similarly in app.tsx we get to use our `FieldInput` and simply wire it up to the current item in the application state.

 ***npm start, add an item, clear item***
 * As you can see the application still works as expected.

+***Select the FieldState in `field.tsx`***
-> Next steps can include adding validation and error maintainance along with the ability to compose field states into a nice cohesive form state.
-This is exactly what a library `FormState` does.
+> We can even share such reuseable logic components.
+Next steps can include adding validation and error maintainance along with the ability to compose field states into a nice cohesive form state.
+This is exactly what a library `FormState` does

 ```
 npm install formstate